-Five killed in ‘targeted’ shooting at Maryland newspaper
+Five killed in ‘targeted’ shooting at Capital Gazette newspaper in Annapolis, Maryland

 -

-Five killed in ‘targeted’ shooting at Maryland newspaper
+Five killed in ‘targeted’ shooting at Capital Gazette newspaper in Annapolis, Maryland

-A gunman opened fire in a “targeted attack” on a newspaper office in Maryland’s capital, killing five people and wounding others before being taken into custody, police said.
+A man armed with smoke grenades and a shotgun attacked journalists at a newspaper in Maryland’s capital, killing five people before police stormed the building and arrested him, police and witnesses said.

-Police said the suspect was a white man in his late 30s whose rampage at The Capital Gazette followed social media threats directed at the newspaper.
+Police said the suspect was a white man in his late 30s whose shotgun rampage at The Capital Gazette in Annapolis followed social media threats directed at the newspaper.

+A law enforcement official said the suspect has been identified as Jarrod W Ramos.

-Authorities said the man entered the building and “looked for his victims”.
-He threw smoke grenades and fired a shotgun at his victims, according to Anne Arundel County acting police chief William Krampf.
+Authorities said a gunman entered the building in a targeted attack and “looked for his victims”.

+He had smoke grenades and fired a shotgun at his victims, according to Anne Arundel County acting police chief William Krampf.

 “This person was prepared today to come in, this person was prepared to shoot people.
 His intent was to cause harm,” Mr Krampf said.

+Carl Hiaasen said he was “devastated and heartsick” at the loss of his brother, “one of the most gentle and funny people I’ve ever known.”

+Three other journalists and a staffer were killed: editorial page editor Gerald Fischman; special publications editor Wendi Winters; writer John McNamara, and sales assistant Rebecca Smith.

-Mr Krampf declined to identify the suspect but said he was a Maryland resident and search warrants were being sought for his home.
+Mr Krampf said the gunman was a Maryland resident and search warrants were being sought for his home.

 Phil Davis, a reporter who covers courts and crime for the paper, tweeted that the gunman shot out the glass door to the office and fired into the newsroom, sending people scrambling for cover under desks.